Vaccine Info

 Trumenba vaccine is for active immunization to prevent invasive disease caused by Neisseria meningitidis serogroup B. Trumenba is approved for individuals 10-25 years of age.

-Bexsero® is a vaccine to prevent invasive diseases caused by Neisseria meningitidis serogroup B. Bexsero was approved for use in 2015 for individuals 10 through 25.
+Bexsero® is a vaccine against Neisseria meningitidis serogroup B, which causes invasive diseases.
+The vaccine was approved for use in 2015 for individuals aged 10 through 25.

 Two additional licensed meningococcal vaccines are no longer available in the United States: 1) a quadrivalent (serogroups A, C, W, and Y) meningococcal polysaccharide vaccine (MPSV4) (Menomune – A/C/Y/W-135) and 2) a combined Haemophilus influenzae type b and meningococcal serogroups C and Y conjugate vaccine (Hib-MenCY-TT) (MenHibrix).